REST AND REMEMBER: A YOGA AND CULTURAL RETREAT IN GHANA, WEST AFRICA

 LEMON BEACH RESORT

-The majority of our time will be spent at Lemon Beach Resort, a peaceful, beachfront haven in Elmina, perfect for rest, reflection, and connection.
+The retreat begins and ends in Accra.
+However, the majority of our retreat time will be spent in Elmina at Lemon Beach Resort, a peaceful, beachfront haven perfect for rest, reflection, and connection.
 Every room has an ocean or garden view, and the grounds offer many quiet places to unwind.

 EATING IN GHANA